 Outcomes for pupils are analysed against social identity issues, i.e. gender, ethnicity, disability, faith background, and aspects of vulnerability identified by the school.
 This is compared with the outcomes made for all pupils.
-This is recorded in the School Self evaluation Form (SEF).

-These processes form part of the school's equality impact assessment processes through the Inclusion Quality Mark, to determine the impact of our provision on improving outcomes for identified pupils.
+These processes form part of the school's equality impact assessment to determine the impact of our provision on improving outcomes for identified pupils.
 In line with statutory requirements all new policies as well as existing policies and functions are evaluated for the impact they have, in consultation with identified pupils and parents/carers.

-- Pupils' attainment analysis of end of key stage results for pupils of particular groups - The quality of particular groups of pupils' learning and the progress they make throughout the school - The extent to which different groups of pupils feel safe - The behaviour of particular groups of pupils - The extent to which pupils from particular groups contribute to the school and the wider community - Attendance data for all pupils and for particular groups - The effectiveness of the school's engagement with parents/carers of particular groups of pupils - The impact of the use of specific individual budgets e.g. Pupil Premium or SEN
+- Pupils' attainment analysis of end of key stage results for pupils of particular groups.
+Our own bespoke assessment system is used to record progress.
+Children sit statutory end of key stage tests (SATs) and PIRA, PUMA and GAPs assessments are competed by children from Y1 upwards on a termly basis. - The quality of particular groups of pupils' learning and the progress they make throughout the school - The extent to which different groups of pupils feel safe - The behaviour of particular groups of pupils - The extent to which pupils from particular groups contribute to the school and the wider community - Attendance data for all pupils and for particular groups - The effectiveness of the school's engagement with parents/carers of particular groups of pupils - The impact of the use of specific individual budgets e.g. Pupil Premium or SEND